 Want to be one of the lucky employees working at Virginia Tech?
 Keep reading as we cover everything you need to know about Virginia Tech Employment!

-With its main campus in Blacksburg, Virginia, Virginia Tech is one of the oldest, most important research universities in the country.
-Many people are seeking job opportunities in such an important place in Virginia but not all of them will be hired.
-Luckily, though, the university employs 13,000+ individuals around the world, throughout the state, and on-campus in different types of positions.
+With its main campus in Blacksburg, Virginia, Virginia Tech is one of the country’s oldest and most important research universities.
+Many people are seeking job opportunities in such an important place in Virginia, but not all of them will be hired.
+Luckily, though, the university employs 13,000+ individuals worldwide, throughout the state, and on campus in different types of positions.
 So, you still have a good chance!

 Virginia Tech Employment – Staff Positions